MalshaDissanayake/postgresql-docker-dbeaver-guide/README.md

 ### Step 1: Setting Up Docker Container with PostgreSQL
 1. Pull the PostgreSQL Docker image.
+   Open your terminal (or command prompt) and execute the following command to pull the official PostgreSQL Docker image:
+   `print(docker pull postgres)'
-2. Create a Docker container with PostgreSQL.
+3. Create a Docker container with PostgreSQL.

 ### Step 2: Connect to PostgreSQL Instance Using DBeaver
 1. Download and install DBeaver.